 - Irregular menstruation

-A widespread misconception about bulimia as well as other eating disorders is that it only affects women.
+A widespread misconception about bulimia as well as other forms of disordered eating is that it only affects women.
 There are many men who need bulimia treatment as well.
-The point of treatment is to help you get down to the root of your eating disorder and find a better way of living.
+The point of treatment is to help you get down to the root of your disordered eating and find a better way of living.
 Through purging disorder treatment, you’ll see that it’s possible to live an incredible life that allows you to be the person you want to be.

-Often underdiagnosed, many individuals struggle with both chemical dependency and eating disorders like bulimia.
-Due to comorbidity with substance use disorders and critical medical complications, Santé addresses these disorders simultaneously with clients.
+Often underdiagnosed, many individuals struggle with both chemical dependency and co-occurring disordered eating like bulimia.
+Due to comorbidity with substance use disorders and critical medical complications, Santé always addresses these disorders simultaneously with clients.
+In fact, one of Santé Center’s specialties is treating individuals who are struggling with both a substance use disorder and co-occurring disordered eating.

 Individual Therapy in Bulimia Treatment

-At our mental health dual diagnosis co-occurring treatment center, you’ll work with therapists in individual, group, and family settings as you progress in treatment.
-It is critical for our clients to feel safe for this incredible work.
-Struggling with an eating disorder can be challenging because you’re in fear of judgment.
+At our mental health dual diagnosis co-occurring treatment center, you’ll work with therapists in individual, group, and family settings as you progress in treatment for both disorders.
+It’s critical for our clients to feel safe for this incredible work.
+Struggling with co-occurring disordered eating can be challenging because you’re in fear of judgment.
 In substance abuse and bulimia treatment, you’ll find that a therapist will take a compassionate, non-judgmental approach to help you.
 You can feel assured that there are no judgments; your therapist’s only intention is to help you recover.

 Therapy also gives you a safe place to open up about your past and what’s currently going on in your life.
 Everything said in therapy is completely confidential, which will allow you to begin building trust with your therapist and peers with similar struggles.
-From here, a therapist will help you get down to the source of your eating disorder, further complicated by substance abuse.
-Hope can start here on the journey towards healing.
+From here, a therapist will help you get down to the source of your disordered eating, further complicated by substance abuse.
+Hope can start here on the journey toward healing.
 Your disorder may be the result of a traumatic childhood or symptoms of another mental illness.

 Working with a therapist will allow you to learn new, healthy ways to deal with life on life’s terms.
 A therapist will assist you in discovering new coping skills that will allow you to overcome bulimia and substance use disorders.
 This can involve learning how to manage your emotions, build self-confidence, and overcome anxiety and depression.
 The treatment gives you the chance to practice these methods in a safe environment to prepare you for the world that awaits you.